crsswind/AppointmentBooking/Readme.md

 ### 2. Build the Application

-Navigate to the root of the solution (`AppointmentBookingApi`) and run:
+Navigate to the root of the solution (`AppointmentBooking`) and run:

 ```sh
 dotnet build